- About us

 - Your Boobs

 - The Brazette

 Education & awareness is at the core of what we do at CoppaFeel! which means we will always use our funds in ways that allow us to reach more young people with our message.
-Read our annual report for the low-down on exactly how we spend our money and the impact we have made.Our Latest Annual Report
+Read our latest impact report for the low-down on exactly what we've been able to achieve with your support.2018 Impact Report

 Jenny was enjoying a holiday in Philadelphia for a friend’s wedding in 2009 when she found a lump in her breast.
 Back home in Oxfordshire she booked an appointment with her GP.

 “She had a quick check and told me that it was most likely a hormonal cyst and to wait until my next cycle as it will most like disappear by itself,” says Jenny.
 It didn’t and, by then, suffering stabbing pains, she returned to the doctor’s.